Chapter 33

 INTRODUCTION

-We begin this study by reading the first verse from the theme of this chapter.
-Specifically, let us read from,
+We now begin this study by reading from,

 Matthew 10:28